 What is an Adaptogen?

-The study of adaptogens goes back thousands of years in Ayurveda and Chinese medicine, which understood disease as simply being a body that is out of balance.
+The study of adaptogens goes back thousands of years in Ayurveda and Chinese Medicine.
+These systems for health understood disease as simply being a body that is out of balance.
 Plants, herbal compounds, and exercises were prescribed as a means to restore balance and health to the body.
 Starting in 1947, Soviet researchers, Israel I. Brekhman and Dr. Nicolai Lazerev, were the first to clinically study and validate the healing properties of adaptogens.

 Adaptogens assist our body in maintaining homeostasis – a stable internal environment, regardless of external conditions.
 For example, if we are tired they will energize us, if we are hyperactive they will calm our system.
 Brekhman and Lazerev studied more than 189 plants during 45 years of searching for adaptogenic qualities, but only found a few that could be classified as adaptogens.